 For the women and underrepresented minorities that persist in engineering, it is estimated that 40% leave the field and never enter the profession.
 Women often cite gender-stereotyped environments for their decision to leave.

-In 2016, women represented fewer than 23% of tenured or tenure-track faculty in biomedical engineering.
+In 2018, women represented fewer than 12% of tenured or tenure-track faculty in Full Professor of Engineering roles.

 Source: The American Society for Engineering Education

 Challenge: Data collection on wages for underrepresented minorities in biomedical engineering

 Data from the U.S. Census Bureau indicates that the gender wage gap varies by engineering discipline, with the smallest gap among biomedical engineers.
 Meaning, the gender wage gap is nearly closed for biomedical engineers.

 However, without data on wages for underrepresented minorities in biomedical engineering, it is hard to know if the progress gained for women holds true for URMs.

 The gender wage gap is nearly closed for women in biomedical engineering.
 (2016)

 Source: 2016 American Community Survey, U.S. Census Bureau.